-- 1. The degree programme has a student workload of 180 ECTS credits. - 2.
-The propaedeutic phase has a student workload of 60 ECTS credits. - 3.
+- 1. The degree programme has a student workload of 180 ECTS credit points. - 2.
+The propaedeutic phase has a student workload of 60 ECTS credit points. - 3.
 The student workload is expressed in whole ECTS credits.

 Article 3.4 - Conditions for awarding a University of Groningen degree